cs230-stanford/website-2018-winter/_posts/2018-02-01-pytorch-vision.md

 ### Loading Batches of Data

-`torch.utils.data.DataLoader` provides an interator that takes in a `Dataset` object and performs batching, shuffling and loading of the data in parallel using multiprocessing workers.
+`torch.utils.data.DataLoader` provides an iterator that takes in a `Dataset` object and performs batching, shuffling and loading of the data.
 This is crucial when images are big in size and take time to load.
-In such a case, our GPU can be left idling while the CPU fetches the images, applies the transforms and then loads them onto the GPU.
-In contrast, the DataLoader class asynchronously fetches the data and keeps it ready to be sent to the GPU.
+In such a case, the GPU can be left idling while the CPU fetches the images from file and then applies the transforms.
+In contrast, the DataLoader class (using multiprocessing) fetches the data asynchronously and prefetches batches to be sent to the GPU.
 Initialising the `DataLoader` is quite easy:

 ```python
 train_dataloader = DataLoader(SIGNSDataset(train_data_path, train_transformer),